sidqilab/Lo-Bank/README.md

 # lobank

-A E Payment UI with Flutter.
+A E-Payment UI with Flutter.

 ## Getting Started